joshhighet/kerchow/sbin/README.md

 ## pullallrepos

 _enter into all folders within the current working directory - if the folder is a git repo pull the latest from remote_

+## ransomwatch-online

+_return a list of all online ransomwatch hosts_

 ## readme.zsh